 But the development of technology has also led to a faster pace of society.
 People can receive various types of information anytime, anywhere.
 At this point, long videos could no longer meet people's needs, and only videos with short duration and rich content can replace them.
 New developing technology precisely makes this possible.

 Besides, the power of cloud computing and big data is becoming increasingly significant, and the rapid development of big data has changed the way humans live and think.
 The emergence of those algorithms in computers has enabled apps to quickly push personalized videos to different users, enhancing its convenience.
 This reduces the time cost people spend on entertainment in searching for videos.
-The idea of "everything can be data-driven" has emerged and is affecting various aspects of people's lives.
-(Cao S.S. & Hu Q.Q., 2019)
+The idea of "everything can be data-driven" has emerged and is affecting various aspects of people's lives (Cao & Hu , 2019).

 Meanwhile, the emergence of some new technologies has enabled not only video operation groups to produce high-quality short videos.
 People can create exquisite videos, by utilizing the functions on their phones, such as special effects and sound effects.
-As Wang S.X. and Lu L. found in their research(2022), the likes and comments function in the video also provides feedback to the creators, making continuous upgrades for short video creation.
+As Wang and Lu (2022) found in their research, the likes and comments function in the video also provides feedback to the creators, making continuous upgrades for short video creation.

 The development of technology is conducive to meeting people's needs in today's fast-paced society, which has become a major reason for keeping short-form videos vibrant.